Intellectual Property Insurance: Everything You Need to Know

 These tailored policies also provide coverage for intellectual property exposure.
 This is namely in patent infringement.
-However, each policy is entirely based on the unique concept and design of intellectual property.
-Because of the one of a kind nature, each insurance company makes a policy based on clients' needs, objectives, and coverage amount.
+However, each policy is entirely based on the unique concept and design of the intellectual property.
+Because of the one of a kind nature, each insurance company makes a policy based on clients' needs, objectives, and the coverage amount.
 This falls under three categories:

 - Also known as infringement abatement insurance or enforcement insurance